tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

 .. note::

-    The default title for the page that requests the tenant key (see screenshot for step 3) is "Tenant", but it can be customized via the ``SSO_TENANT_ALIAS`` setting:
+    The default title for the page that requests the Tenant Key (see screenshot for step 3) is "Tenant", but it can be customized via the ``SSO_TENANT_ALIAS`` setting:

     .. code-block::